 - All pages on education and training

-- Ever greater share of persons aged 30 to 34 with tertiary educational attainment in the EU — news release
+- The EU has almost reached its target for share of persons aged 30 to 34 with tertiary education — news release

 - Being young in Europe today — statistical book